 3. White’s Tree Frog

 One of the coolest things about White’s tree frogs is that unlike many others, they are perfectly fine sharing their enclosure with others.
-So, if you want several frogs (or the same species) and not just one they make the perfect choice.
+So, if you want several frogs (of the same species) and not just one they make the perfect choice.

-What makes them easy to care for is that they require a simple enclosure compared to many other frog species.
+What makes them easy to care for is that they require a much simpler enclosure compared to many other frog species.
 You will need a rather large one, especially if you decide to house more than one of them together.
 But, they are OK with wide ranges in temperature and humidity.

 Like many other pet frogs they are hearty eaters too.